TimeMAE: Self-Supervised Representations of Time Series with Decoupled Masked Autoencoders

-In this work, we proposed a novel self-supervised model, named TimeMAE, for learning representations of time series based on transformer networks.
-The distinct characteristics of the TimeMAE are to adopt sub-series as basic semantic units with window slicing operation combined with masking strategies.
-Some novel challenges incurred by such a novel modeling paradigm are well solved.
-Specifically,to eliminate the discrepancy issue incurred by newly incorporated masking embeddings, we develop a decoupled autoencoder architecture.
-Furthermore, we construct two types of target signals to force the model to perform the reconstruction optimization objectives, including the masked codeword prediction (MRR) and the masked representation regression (MRR) tasks.
-With our TimeMAE, transferrable time series representations can be effectively learned by relying on the combination of more enriched basic semantic units and the bidirectional encoding strategy.
-We performed extensive experiments on five public datasets.
-The experiment results illustrate the effectiveness of the proposed TimeMAE by reporting some insightful findings.
+In this work, we proposed a novel self-supervised model, named TimeMAE, designed to learn representations of time series using transformer networks.
+The unique characteristics of the TimeMAE is its adoption of sub-series as basic semantic units, combined with a window slicing operation and masking strategies.
+Several novel challenges associated with this innovative modeling paradigm were well solved.
+With TimeMAE, transferable time series representations can be effectively learned by leveraging more enriched basic semantic units and the bidirectional encoding strategy.
+Extensive experiments were conducted on five public datasets.
+The results of these experiments illustrate the effectiveness of the proposed TimeMAE by reporting some insightful findings.